kpgund/github_workshop/README.md

-# github_workshop
+# Github Workshop Repository

-Graduate student led workshop on efficient project management with RStudio and GitHub.
+## Graduate student led workshop on Oct.
+13th, 2022

-We are working on developing a toolbox to create an effective workflow that is contained.
+We focused on efficient project management with RStudio and GitHub.
+Our goal was to help graduate students develop a toolbox to create an effective workflow that is contained.

-10/4/2022:
-VAW updated presentation
+## Led By:
+### Katie Gundermann
+Interested in learning more?
+check out Katie's [Github](https://github.com/kpgund), [website](https://kpgund.github.io/index.html), or [twitter](www.twitter.com/kpgund), if you're so inclined
+### Veronica Winter
+Interested in learning more?
+check out Veronica's [Github](https://github.com/vermanica), [website](https://www.vwintereco.com/), or [twitter](www.twitter.com/winter_eco), if you're so inclined